starling-lab/starling.utdallas.edu/_boostsrlwiki/14-lifted-relational-random-walks.md

 Random Walks can be obtained by running the following command in BoostSRL:

-`java -cp edu.iu.cs.RelationalRandomWalks.RunRelationalRandomWalks -rw -train "./facts.txt" -startentity "personid" -endentity "personid" -maxRWlen 6`
+<code style="display: inline-block; word-break: break-all;">java -cp edu.iu.cs.RelationalRandomWalks.RunRelationalRandomWalks -rw -train "./facts.txt" -startentity "personid" -endentity "personid" -maxRWlen 6</code>

 As shown above the following flags need to be set: